Hotan County

 Hotan County (also known as Gosthana, Gaustana, Godana, Godaniya, Khotan, Hetian, Hotien) is a county in the southwest of the Xinjiang Uyghur Autonomous Region and is under the administration of the Hotan Prefecture.
 Almost all the residents of the county are Uyghurs and live around oases situated between the desolate Taklamakan Desert and Kunlun Mountains.
 Hotan County is the southernmost county-level division of Xinjiang.
-The county borders Karakax/Moyu County to the northwest, Hotan City and Lop County to the northeast, Qira County to the east, Pishan County to the west, and (in Aksai Chin) Rutog County, Tibet to the southeast.
+The county borders Karakax / Moyu County to the northwest, Hotan City and Lop County to the northeast, Qira County to the east, Pishan County to the west, and (in Aksai Chin) Rutog County, Tibet to the southeast.
 Hotan County administers most of Aksai Chin, an area disputed between China and India.
 The Line of Actual Control divides the India-controlled part of Ladakh union territory from the Aksai Chin area administered as part of southwest Hotan County.

 Name

 The area of Hotan is originally known as and has been historically referred to as Godana (Godaniya), a Sanskrit name meaning "Land of the cows".
-In Chinese, the same name is written as Yu-t'ien, pronounced as Gu-dana.
+In Chinese, the same name is written as Yu-t'ien.
 It is referred to as Gosthana by local Tibetans, which also means the same in Sanskrit.

 History

-On January 18, 1913, Hotan became a county.
+On 18 January 1913, Hotan became a county.

-In 1919, Karakax/Moyu County was split off from Hotan County.
+In 1919, Karakax / Moyu County was split off from Hotan County.

 In 1933, Muhammad Amin Bughra and his associates declared the Khotan Emirate.

-On December 22, 1949, the People's Liberation Army entered Hotan.
+On 22 December 1949, the People's Liberation Army entered Hotan.

 In 1959, the Chinese character name for the county was set as '和田'.

 In 1962, some of the events of the Sino-Indian War occurred in the disputed Aksai Chin region.

-On April 12, 1969 during the Cultural Revolution, the Hotan County People's Government became the Hotan County Revolutionary Committee.
+On 12 April 1969, during the Cultural Revolution, the Hotan County People's Government became the Hotan County Revolutionary Committee.
 In December 1979, the Hotan County Revolutionary Committee was disestablished and the Hotan County People's Government re-established.

-In 1983/4, the urban area of Hotan was administratively split from the larger Hotan County, and from then on governed as a county-level city.
+In 1983 / 4, the urban area of Hotan was administratively split from the larger Hotan County, and from then on governed as a county-level city.

-On September 9, 1995, Vice Premier Zhu Rongji visited Buzhake Township.
+On 9 September 1995, Vice Premier Zhu Rongji visited Buzhake Township.

-On July 11, 2006, the township of Tusalla (Tushala), then part of Hotan County, was transferred to Hotan City.
+On 11 July 2006, the township of Tusalla (Tushala), then part of Hotan County, was transferred to Hotan City.

 In 2012, Hanerik (Han'airike) was changed from a township into a town and Uzunsho (Wuzongxiao) township was established.

-On July 28, 2013, an incident involving Muslim protesters and local police in Hanerik (Han'airike/Hanairke) occurred.
+On 28 July 2013, an incident involving Muslim protesters and local police in Hanerik (Han'airike / Hanairke) occurred.
 Chinese state media said no one died during the confrontation.
 There were reports of protester deaths, as many as over 100.